-- a.
-Overhead. - (1) The cost of labor and material incident to preventive maintenance inspection and normal corrective maintenance including: lubrication, minor adjustments, repair, overhaul, alignment and subsequent performance testing of all machine tools and industrial shop equipment and their attachments under cognizance and inventory control of the activity. - (2) Manning and operating of all inside and outside tool rooms. - (3) Conditioning and sharpening of all cutting tools, including saws. - (4) Heat treating of tools regardless of physical location of the facilities. - (5) Procurement initiation, inventory control, maintenance, storage, issue, accountability and development of statistics on tool life, usage, cost and performance of craftsmen's furnished by the activity, abrasion wheels and devices, and special issue of industrial clothing and safety equipment. - (6) Minor layouts. - (7) The acquisition of safety shoes, safety goggles and lenses (including prescription lenses) and the custody, maintenance and issue of such equipment and other safety equipment.

-b.
-Direct.

-- (1) Purchase or manufacture of tools required for work outside of the activity assigned missions or functions, and such other tools as are necessary to fill a particular need under a specific customer order and their future use on other work is not contemplated.
-Such tools become the property of the customer and are disposed of following customer's direction. - (2) Overhaul and repair of equipment in the Navy supply system. - (3) Overhaul and repair of ship equipment and allowance materials. - (4) Miscellaneous services for the Inactive Ship Maintenance Facility. - (5) Loaned tools lost or damaged beyond economical repair must be charged to the customer.
+- (2) Manning and operating of all inside and outside tool rooms. - (3) Conditioning and sharpening of all cutting tools, including saws. - (4) Heat treating of tools regardless of physical location of the facilities. - (5) Procurement initiation, inventory control, maintenance, storage, issue, accountability and development of statistics on tool life, usage, cost and performance of craftsmen's furnished by the activity, abrasion wheels and devices, and special issue of industrial clothing and safety equipment. - (6) Minor layouts. - (7) The acquisition of safety shoes, safety goggles and lenses (including prescription lenses) and the custody, maintenance and issue of such equipment and other safety equipment. - b.
+Direct. - (1) Purchase or manufacture of tools required for work outside of the activity assigned missions or functions, and such other tools as are necessary to fill a particular need under a specific customer order and their future use on other work is not contemplated.
+Such tools become the property of the customer and are disposed of following his direction. - (2) Overhaul and repair of equipment in the Navy supply system. - (3) Overhaul and repair of ship equipment and allowance materials. - (4) Miscellaneous services for the Inactive Ship Maintenance Facility. - (5) Loaned tools lost or damaged beyond economical repair must be charged to the customer.